 The Company manages the business by three geographic reportable segments: the Americas, EMEA, and APAC.
 All segments derive revenue from the sale and implementation of the Company's supply chain execution and planning solutions.
 The individual products sold by the segments are similar in nature and are all designed to help companies manage the effectiveness and efficiency of their supply chain.
-The Company uses the same accounting policies for each reporting segment.
-The chief executive officer and chief financial officer evaluate performance based on revenue and operating results for each region.
+The Company uses the same accounting policies for each reportable segment.
+The chief executive officer and chief financial officer evaluate performance based on revenue and operating results for each segment.

-The Americas segment charges royalty fees to the other segments based on software licenses sold by those reporting segments.
-The royalties, which totaled \$3.0 million, \$3.2 million, and \$2.9 million in 2014, 2013, and 2012, respectively, are included in cost of revenue for each segment with a corresponding reduction in America's cost of revenue.
+The Americas segment charges royalty fees to the other segments based on software licenses sold by those reportable segments.
+The royalties, which totaled \$3.5 million, \$3.3 million, and \$3.0 million in 2016, 2015 and 2014, respectively, are included in cost of revenue for each segment with a corresponding reduction in America's cost of revenue.
 The revenues represented below are from external customers only.
 The geographical-based costs consist of costs of professional services personnel, direct sales and marketing expenses, cost of infrastructure to support the employees and customer base, billing and financial systems, management and general and administrative support.
-There are certain corporate expenses included in the Americas region that are not charged to the other segments, including research and development, certain marketing and general and administrative costs that support the global organization, and the amortization of acquired developed technology.
+There are certain corporate expenses included in the Americas segment that are not charged to the other segments, including research and development, certain marketing and general and administrative costs that support the global organization, and the amortization of acquired developed technology.
 Included in the Americas' costs are all research and development costs including the costs associated with the Company's India operations.

-Amortization expense on intangible assets in 2014, 2013 and 2012 was immaterial.
+$Amortization \ expense \ on \ intangible \ assets \ in \ 2016, 2015 \ and \ 2014 \ was \ immaterial.$

 In accordance with the segment reporting topic of the FASB Codification, the Company has included a summary of financial information by reportable segment.
-The following table presents the revenues, expenses, and operating income by reportable segment for the years ended December 31, 2014, 2013, and 2012 (in thousands):
+The following table presents the revenues, expenses, and operating income by reportable segment for the years ended December 31, 2016, 2015 and 2014 (in thousands):